A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: Likelihood Graph and MAP Inference

-The likelihood graph supports the following basic computations required for MAP inference: \begin{itemize} \item Computation of the likelihood value given a current configuration of the ${\boldsymbol \MAPatoms}$ atoms, and a sample of values used to approximate the intractable sum $\sum_{\boldsymbol o}$. \item Re-sampling of values ${\boldsymbol o}$ for ${\boldsymbol \Oatoms}$ by Gibbs sampling conditional on the current values of the MAP atoms ${\boldsymbol \MAPatoms}$. \end{itemize} Both of these operations can be \emph{sub-linear} in the size of the likelihood graph: when the ${\boldsymbol \MAPatoms}$ configuration for which the likelihood is computed differs from a configuration for which the likelihood graph has already been evaluated at a single atom $\MAPatoms$, then only a re-evaluation of the nodes that are ancestors of the $\MAPatoms$ input node in the graph is necessary.
+The likelihood graph supports the following basic computations required for MAP inference: \begin{itemize} \item Computation of the likelihood value given a current configuration of the ${\boldsymbol \MAPatoms}$ atoms, and a sample of values used to approximate the intractable sum $\sum_{\boldsymbol o}$. \item Re-sampling of values ${\boldsymbol o}$ for ${\boldsymbol \Oatoms}$ by Gibbs sampling conditional on the current values of the MAP atoms ${\boldsymbol \MAPatoms}$.
+Specifically, the likelihood graph maintains a given number \emph{nc} of parallel Gibbs sampling chains.
+A resampling operation generates \emph{ws} new samples in each chain.
+Both the number of chains and \emph{ws} are configurable parameters.
+Figure \ref{fig:lgraph} illustrates the case of \emph{nc}=2, \emph{ws}=4. \end{itemize} Both of these operations are linear in the number of edges of the likelihood graph.
+However, the likelihood graph also supports \emph{sub-linear} local updates: when the ${\boldsymbol \MAPatoms}$ configuration for which the likelihood is to be computed differs from a configuration for which the likelihood graph has already been evaluated only at a single atom $\MAPatoms$, then only a re-evaluation of the nodes that are ancestors of the $\MAPatoms$ input node in the graph is necessary.
 Similarly, re-sampling values for an atom $\Oatoms\in {\boldsymbol \Oatoms}$ only requires re-evaluations of ancestors of $\Oatoms$.

 We solve the optimization problem (\ref{eq:mapeq}) using a simple greedy algorithm shown in Algorithm \ref{alg:map}.
 Starting with an initial random configuration ${\boldsymbol \MAPatoms}={\boldsymbol m}$, it determines the MAP atoms $\MAPatoms$ that will lead to the highest gain in likelihood when their current value $m$ is changed to a different value $m'$ (as determined by the {\sc Score} subroutine).
 Simultaneously, a batch of at most $b$ atoms are flipped to their most probable value (l.8).
 Given the new settings of the MAP atoms, unobserved atoms are resampled (l.9), and MAP atoms whose distribution may have been affected by the changes of l.8 are re-scored (l.10).
 When no single flips of MAP atoms lead to a likelihood improvement (l.12), then in a limited recursive lookahead step the atoms that incur the least loss of likelihood are tentatively flipped (l.14), and the greedy search is called recursively but only operating on those atoms whose likelihood can have been negatively affected by the tentative flips (l.15).
 For this purpose the algorithm takes a subset $\boldsymbol{\MAPatoms}'$ of MAP atoms as input (initially set to the set $\boldsymbol{\MAPatoms}$ of all MAP atoms).